 I have decided to make a Space Station Simulator.
+At some point in the future.
 Here’s why and how.

 Amongst other things I’ve got a background in Web Development (front end).
 I want to get some new skills in programming.
 But not in a web friendly programming language.
 I’m a bit over “The Internet”.
 I wanted to learn something a little more hardcore.
 Like C. Good solid language.
 Maybe even a little C++.
 As it’s also pretty useful.